FAQ Financial Aid

-Note: Students who have a complete financial aid file by the Priority Service Deadlines for each semester and appear to be eligible for federal aid, may qualify to have their tuition due date extended and use of a book advance.
+Note: Students who have a complete financial aid file by the Complete File Date for each semester and appear to be eligible for federal aid, may qualify to have their tuition due date extended and use of a book advance.
 Contact the Financial Aid Office to determine if you qualify, as some restrictions apply.
 Students who apply for federal aid and/or submit requested information AFTER the deadlines will still be considered for financial aid but will not be eligible for a book advance and must pay their tuition and fees by their due date or sign up for the Student Tuition Payment Plan to avoid being dropped from classes for non-payment.

 What type of financial aid will I be considered for by submitting a FAFSA?

 Aid available to students may include the following: